 [†] All semi-log plots in this paper use 5 equal logarithmic intervals per decade to preserve spectral shape.
-Fluence values on these plots have not been divided by this interval (0.2) and therefore should not be multiplied by this interval when integrating.
+Flux values on these plots have not been divided by this interval (0.2) and therefore should not be multiplied by this interval when integrating.

-Figure 7: Neutron fluence, Φ_n vs. energy for 2.3 MeV protons with 16.1 cm BeO moderator and 2.5 MeV protons on 20.0 cm BeO moderator. [†]
+Figure 7: Neutron flux, Φ_n vs. energy for 2.3 MeV protons with 16.3 cm BeO moderator and 2.5 MeV protons on 20.0 cm BeO moderator.
+These two spectra have an identical RUFTED.

-Note that lower energy protons also result in a lower photon dose to the patient, since fewer neutrons are initially necessary in the smaller moderator to create the same useful fluence at the irradiation point.
-Thus, the fewer neutrons transporting through the assembly result in fewer (n, γ) reactions.
-Additionally, even though many of the higher energy neutrons are moderated to lower energies in the beam shaping assembly (for example, note the fast neutron spectra in Fig. 7), the primary contribution to the total dose to the BNCT patient is due to these fast neutrons.
-The primary advantage to a lower energy proton beam is the decreased production of these fast neutrons which contribute most of the dose to patient.
+Note that lower energy protons also result in a lower photon dose to the patient, since fewer neutrons are initially necessary in the smaller moderator to create the same useful flux at the irradiation point.
+Thus, the fewer neutrons transporting through the assembly result in fewer (n,γ) reactions.
+Additionally, even though many of the higher energy neutrons are moderated to lower energies in the beam shaping assembly the primary contribution to the total dose to the BNCT patient is due to these fast neutrons.
+The primary advantage of a lower energy proton beam is the decreased production of these fast neutrons which contribute most of the dose to patient.

 This analysis of a particular assembly can be expanded to include many different proton energies.
-By graphing the values of a single parameter (RUFTED or Φ_u/P) while the other is left constant for a range of proton energies, the optimum proton energy can be determined.
+By graphing the values of a single parameter (RUFTED or $\Phi{u/P}$) while the other is left constant for a range of proton energies, the optimum proton energy can be determined.
 The values of each of these parameters as a function of incident proton energy for assembly design #1 is shown in Fig. 9.

-Figure 8: Neutron and gamma dose from BeO moderator design assembly #1 as a function of energy for 2.3 MeV incident protons (solid) and 2.5 MeV protons (dots).
-The difference between the two incident proton energies for the low energy "bump" due to thermal neutrons, and the high energy peak due to gammas, cannot be discerned.
+Figure 8: Neutron and gamma dose from BeO moderator design assembly #1 as a function of energy for 2.3 MeV incident protons (solid) and 2.5 MeV protons (dashes).
+The thermal and epithermal peaks represent neutron dose while the high energy peak represents the gamma dose.
+These spectra (17.2 cm BeO for 2.3 MeV protons, 20.0 cm BeO for 2.5 MeV protons) produce an identical Φ_u/P .